dgaydukov/exchange-core/README.md

   * cons: precision loss almost in all cases, bad for finance
 * BigDecimal - very high precision, can store any big number. but limitation on space:
   * pros: high precision, almost no loss
   * cons: require more bytes to store object, and it takes harder to serialize and transfer over the network. you may still encounter precision loss when you divide/multiply at the same time, take a look at [PrecisionLossTest](/src/test/java/com/exchange/core/PrecisionLossTest.java).
 No matter what rounding method are you using you will never get back original amount value.
+Yet if you look into same example for double, you would notice that when we multiply back double we can get correct value.
+Yet with `BigDecimal` it's behaved differently.
+But don't worry there is plenty of cases where `double` fails too.
 * value/scale - where for each price/quantity you store 2 fields: `long value` & `byte scale`.
 By doing so you can pass any arbitrary number.
 For example you work with bitcoin, and you want to operate with up to 6 digits after the comma.
 Then you can set `scale=6`. so your values would be:
 ```
 1 BTC = 1000000